metaleap/vscode-appz/libs/cs/readme.md

 `items` ── A set of items that will be rendered as actions in the message.

-`onDone` ── A thenable that resolves to the selected item or `undefined` when being dismissed.
+`return` ── A thenable that resolves to the selected item or `undefined` when being dismissed.

 ##### Parameters